misael-diaz/twitter-api/README.md

 ## Dockerize the HTTP App

-Create a Dockerfile for building the App Docker Image:
+Use your preferred text editor to create the Dockerfile for building the App Docker Image:

 ```sh
 FROM node:16